home-assistant/home-assistant.io/source/_posts/2022-05-16-home-assistant-os-release-8.markdown

 - New image: Home Assistant Yellow

 For existing installations, no manual intervention is needed!
-You can safely update without reading this rather technical release notes.
+You can safely update without reading these rather technical release notes.

 ## Table of contents